Skip to content

 Note: Unless you created the user with a case-sensitive identifier, use uppercase to define all parameter values.

-To grant the SELECT_CATALOG_ROLE and EXECUTE_CATALOG_ROLE roles to the EXAMPLE-USERNAME user with the admin option, run the following queries:
+To grant the SELECT_CATALOG_ROLE and EXECUTE_CATALOG_ROLE roles to a user with the admin option, run the following commands:

 SQL> GRANT SELECT_CATALOG_ROLE TO EXAMPLE-USERNAME WITH ADMIN OPTION;